 Following the syncopated symphony of cowbells, my initial excitement was replaced by apprehension, why I thought these cows would be smaller than their UK mates was ridiculous.
-These are full size bovines and it seemed in this moment despite the trail being busy I was completely alone.
+These are full-size bovines and it seemed at this moment despite the trail being busy I was completely alone.

-As i approached, one of the cows (unsurprisingly) seemed to take offence at my presence (why this keeps happening to me, I have no idea – can they smell fear?!) – I mean look at its face.
+As I approached, one of the cows (unsurprisingly) seemed to take offense at my presence (why this keeps happening to me, I have no idea – can they smell fear?!) – I mean look at its face.